Pradumnasaraf/docker-docs/content/guides/language/bun/containerize.md

 ## Summary

-In this section, you learned how you can containerize and run your C++ application using Docker.
+In this section, you learned how you can containerize and run your Bun application using Docker.

 Related information: